BIFVIT/bif-website/README.md

     npm run dev
 ```

-Once done sucessfully open your browser to http://localhost:3000.
+Once done successfully open your browser to http://localhost:3000.

 ## Contributing

 Contributions are welcome!
 Please open a pull request if you have any suggestions or improvements.

+## License

+This project is licensed under the Apache license.
+See the LICENSE file for more details.